Save 15% on All Hosting Services

 How to List Cron Jobs Using Crontab

-command is the primary utility for managing cron jobs.
-Below are the most common ways to list cron tasks.
+The crontab command is the primary utility for managing and inspecting cron jobs.
+Below are all the methods you need to know.

 1. View Your Own Cron Jobs

-To display cron jobs for the currently logged-in user, run:
+To display all cron jobs scheduled for the currently logged-in user, run:

 crontab -l